ietf/id-guidelines/README.md

 Considerations section.
 This section is mandatory in all documents.

-The text of this section must have a meaningful exploration of security issues raised by the proposal, which should include both risks and da description of solutions or workarounds.
+The text of this section must have a meaningful exploration of security issues raised by the proposal, which should include both risks and a description of solutions or workarounds.
 It is rare that technical work can legitimately make a claim like "This protocol introduces no security considerations," so it needs to be fairly obvious for that to be believable, or the document will be